flomotlik/blog/_posts/2011-11-30-Backend-Metrics-Done-Right.markdown

 ---
 ![Measure all the things](http://railsonfire.github.com/images/gsmetrics/allthethings.jpg)

 I love Mixpanel, Optimizely and Woopra.
-Diving into Google Analytics or Kissmetrics gives me regular nerdboners.
-But as nice as those services are the most important source for your metrics is and always will be your database.
+Diving into Google Analytics or Kissmetrics gives me regular nerdboners. **But as nice as those services are the most important source for your metrics is and always will be your database**.

 The problem is this is by definition always very specific to your system, thus you need to implement it yourself.

-To make this easy for us I implemented a gem called [GSMetrics](https://github.com/railsonfire/gsmetrics) that lets us keep track of our data in Google Spreadsheets.
+To make this easy for us we implemented a gem called [GSMetrics](https://github.com/railsonfire/gsmetrics) that lets us keep track of our data in Google Spreadsheets.
 We use it to run a daily job on Heroku to take all the data we are interrested in and write it into a Spreadsheet.
 We then analyse that data either directly on Google Spreadsheets or via other means.

 I will go through the initial setup you have to do to get it running as well as a little rundown of how we use it with the Heroku Scheduler Addon.